mattocci27/sad_data/README.md

 - BCI and Lambir require permission.
 - fia_spab.csv is too large to store here.
 - bbs_spab.csv and fia_spab.csv only use the latest census.
-- The misc data uses multiple years' data (site_id indicates site x year combiantion).
+- The misc data uses multiple years' data (site_id indicates site x year combination).
 - Each data contains at least 10 species per site.
 - Spatial scale is not considered.